 Figure 5.16: ΔT for different excitation power at different temperatures.
 Panels (a) and (b) show data for temperatures 4K to 90K and 90K to 295K, respectively...………….84

-Figure 5.17: Solar cell (a and b) and hot carrier cell (c) designs to perform device characterization. ………………………………………………………………………..89

-Figure 5.18: HRXRD profile of sample T694 with 125 wells.
-Two sets of SL peaks are observed for this sample which indicates the presence of two different average lattice constants of the system.
-Possible origins of a double superlattice system are a change in group III growth rate, or a group V flux fluctuation…………………………………...90

-Figure 5.19: Simulated XRD profile of sample T694 with 125 wells, showing peaks from the InAs buffer and, GaAsSb epilayer and first order satellite peaks of the superlattice.
-The area around the InAs buffer peak is magnified in the inset to show the separate GaAsSb peak clearly………………………………………………………….91

-Figure 5.20: I-V characteristics of InAs/AlAsSb- GaAsSb solar cell structures, in dark and under illumination………………………………………………………………….92

 Abstract

 InGaAs quantum wells have been experimentally studied for their potential application in electronic devices.
 The narrow band gap of InGaAs lead to smaller effective masses for electrons and holes, which results in higher mobilities in the well.
 In this work, the layer structure, doping and growth parameters of InGaAs wells were further optimized to obtain a higher density and mobility.
 At room temperature, an electron density of 2.2×1012cm-2 with mobility of 12,800cm2/Vs has been achieved in In0.64Ga0.36As quantum well.